dotnet/linker/docs/design/reflection-flow.md

 ```

 When a method or field is annotated with this attribute, two things will happen:
-* The method/field becomes potentially linker-unsafe.
+* The method/field becomes potentially linker-friendly.
 Linker will ensure that the values logically written to the annotated location (i.e. passed as a parameter, returned from the method, written to the field) can be statically reasoned about, or a warning will be generated.
-* The analysis of the value read from the annotated location will have richer information available and the linker can assume that linker-unsafe operations with an otherwise unknown value could still be safe.
+* The analysis of the value read from the annotated location will have richer information available and the linker can assume that linker-unfriendly operations with an otherwise unknown value could still be safe.

 Example: